 Please provide a listing of all government modernization efforts undertaken by the agency since July 1, 2011.
 Additionally, please provide any authorizing statutory changes that prompted the modernization efforts and whether those efforts have led to cost savings or additional cost burden.

-CLEET now allows online reporting of training by agencies to report in-house training for continuing education requirements.
-CLEET initiated a credentialing program for peace officers and emergency responders.
-This program is still under development by the Oklahoma Department of Homeland Security.
-CLEET offered its first live web-based training through GoToTraining.com in December 2013, and intends to expand utilization of this technology during FY2014 and FY2015.
+CLEET allows online reporting of training by agencies to report in-house training for continuing education requirements.
+CLEET offered its first live web-based training through GoToTraining.com in December 2013, and is currently investigating the possibility of conducting pre-academy training via this medium.

 What steps has the agency taken to cut costs and/or eliminate waste?
 Are there efforts that have been successful which you believe could serve as a model for other state agencies seeking to keep costs minimal?

-CLEET has modified its level of security and decreased the number of hours by 8 per week.
+CLEET has eliminated its night security contract.
 CLEET also no longer provides printed materials to cadets in the basic academy (materials are now provided in a digital format and each cadet must print the materials at their own expense if they wish to have a hard copy of training materials).
-CLEET has also reduced the number of hired adjunct instructors to teach in the basic academy and continuing education departments.
+CLEET has reduced the number of hired adjunct instructors to teach in the basic academy and continuing education departments.
 Law Enforcement Driver Training (LEDT) vehicle replacement has been decreased/postponed.
+CLEET no longer pays for meals for the cadets.
+Instead, agencies are assessed a registration fee that provides the funds utilized to pay for cafeteria services on campus.
+CLEET requires that departments provide the ammunition used in Firearms training.
 The utilization of GoToTraining.com for live web-based training should reduce travel expenditures for continuing education course offerings in the future.
 In addition to these cuts, CLEET has reduced staff by not filling vacancies, delayed filling vacated positions that must be filled, and reduced base pay for filled positions when they are finally filled.